-In 2011, the NIH Common Fund and the National Institute of Neurological Disorders and Stroke led the trans-NIH effort to establish the NIH Microphysiological Systems (MPS) (Tissue Chip for Drug Screening) program, which now is led by the National Center for Advancing Translational Sciences (NCATS).
+In 2012, the NIH Common Fund and the National Institute of Neurological Disorders and Stroke led the trans-NIH effort to establish the NIH Microphysiological Systems (MPS) (Tissue Chip for Drug Screening) program, which now is led by the National Center for Advancing Translational Sciences (NCATS).
 The NIH Common Fund and NCATS Cures Acceleration Network fund the program.
-This initiative is the result of collaborations that focus the resources and ingenuity of the NIH, Defense Advanced Research Projects Agency (DARPA) and FDA.
+This initiative is the result of collaborations that focus the resources and ingenuity of the NIH, Defense Advanced Research Projects Agency (DARPA), and FDA.

-Current methods of assessing drug safety and efficacy in pre-clinical animal models are expensive, time-consuming, and many times do not accurately predict results in humans.
+Current methods of assessing drug safety and efficacy in pre-clinical animal models are expensive and time-consuming, and many times do not accurately predict results in humans.
 The Tissue Chip program aims to develop 3-D human tissues on chips that accurately model the structure and function of human organs, such as the lung, liver and heart.
 Once developed, researchers can use these models to predict whether a candidate drug, vaccine or biologic agent is safe or toxic in humans in a faster and more cost-effective way than current methods.
 Reducing the time and cost associated with the pre-clinical phase of drug testing may go a long way toward streamlining the drug development pipeline.